metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 It's the injuries hurting the Giants the most.
 The replacement offensive linemen and secondary's making mistakes giving Dallas unnecessary life.

 ***

+## Falcons @ Commanders

+A power run up the middle on fourth down against Washington's defensive front, arguably the strongest defensive front against the run?
+Nice work, Arthur Smith.
+I'm starting to think Smith is a pony with few tricks.